Strawberry Ice Cream Cake

 What you’ll want to do is frost the cake and put it in the freezer for about an hour.
 This gives the frosting some time to set.
 As with any ice cream cake, I recommend taking the cake out for a few minutes prior to serving.
 This softens the cake a bit and makes it so much easier to cut the cake into perfect serving slices.
 I learned this the hard way.
 I was almost going to grab the electric knife until I thought, why not just let it sit for a while Cyndi?
 I don’t want anyone else to have to break out the electric knife.
 Your future turkey may get jealous….hehe!

 Next time your craving something fruity and cold, I highly suggest you make this gorgeous Strawberry Ice Cream Cake!
 No need to buy an ice cream cake any more.
 You can make it in the comfort of your home.
-Plus save some money to.
-Win, win!
-If you’d like to check out more Blue Bunny® flavors you can look here.

 - 2 cups sugar

-- 1 (3 ounce) box strawberry flavored gelatin
+- 1 3 ounce box strawberry jell-o

 - 1 cup butter, softened